-The Regional Transportation Authority of Central Oklahoma (RTA) is a regional independent governmental agency established in 2019, under the laws of the State of Oklahoma.
-City councils from each member city – Del City Edmond, Midwest City, Moore, Norman, and Oklahoma City, created the regional Authority by resolution.
-The RTA is governed by a seven-member board of directors, with appointed officials from each member city.
+The Regional Transportation Authority of Central Oklahoma (RTA) is a regional, independent governmental agency established in 2019, under the laws of the State of Oklahoma.
+The originating City councils from each member city – Edmond, Norman, and Oklahoma City, created the regional Authority by resolution.

 The RTA is responsible for developing, funding, constructing, implementing, operating, and maintaining transportation projects located within the boundaries of the regional transportation district.
 The board of directors meets on the third Wednesday of each month.